The Enolia

 Discipline

 Enolia McMillan was a trailblazing educator and civil rights leader who spent most of her life in Baltimore working to make it better.
 Her career was marked by a number of incredible firsts including being the first African American administrator at a number of schools, the first woman to chair the Morgan State University Board of Regents, and the first female national president of the NAACP.
-To quote the late congressman Elijah Cummings, “she was a path-finder, a record-breaker, a pace-setter.”
+To quote the late congressman Elijah Cummings, “She was a path-finder, a record-breaker, a pace-setter.”

 We created a custom script wordmark based on Enolia McMillan’s signature.
 Exploring a number of stylistic options, we landed on a mark that embodies two traits characteristic of our muse: timelessness and elegance.